switchlex/verseatile/README.md

 ```

 ## Advanced usage

 For advanced usage such as inline poemtitles, interjections, dedications, splitting verses, setting cycles of poems as well as detailed options for customization confer the [manual](docs/manual.pdf).

 ## Changelog

+### v.0.2.1

+- Fixes:
+  - Prevented issues with interjections/split verses and verse numbers caused by the restructured code.
+- Documentation:
+  - Updated the manual.

 ### v.0.2.0